 - Threats From Imitation And Fake Products: One of the major issues faced by a popular brand is counterfeit products which can affect the brand equity over some time.
 Trademarks and Intellectual Property (IP) rights are fundamentally important to the group’s reputation, success, and competitive position.
 Using these illegally will become a drawback for Burberry.

-Thus, this concludes the last part of SWOT Analysis.
-Now that we’ve explored the SWOT Analysis of Burberry thoroughly, let’s wrap this case study shortly.
+Now that we’ve explored the SWOT Analysis of Burberry thoroughly, let’s wrap up this case study in the conclusion.